ITCELL-COMML-MUMBAI-CR/samadhanFOIS/README.md

 2. View assigned complaints from dashboard
 3. Update complaint status and add remarks
 4. Forward complaints to other departments
-5. Mark complaints as resolved
+5. Mark complaints as replied

 ### For Administrators:
 1. Manage user accounts and roles